 Apple Maps has come a long way since its rocky launch back in 2012.
-These days it's one of the best tools in your iPhone's repertoire, offering a huge range of features and ongoing improvements to get you around.
-It's also available right out of the box, and includes a bunch of features designed to preserve your personal privacy.
+These days it's one of the best tools in your iPhone's repertoire, offering a huge range of features and ongoing improvements to get you around — with iOS 17 offering some much needed improvements.
+It shouldn't have taken 11 years to introduce offline navigation after all.

 Navigating Apple Maps is significantly easier if you know which gestures can help you move beyond your immediate vicinity.
 You likely know that swiping in one direction or another physically moves the map view, but there are others to be aware of.